junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Another human's talking voice, when they're talking to him.
 Jimmy doesn't realize even that can feel like a too precious thing to grasp on, to miss about.
 There was so little of that in the past year, when Castiel locked him inside.

 "Do you want to talk?"
 Charlie reads his face, sitting down next to him.
 Her curly red hair spreads on her shoulder.
 She throws them back.
-"Heard you calling some names, sometimes.
-In your dreams.
-Claire.
-Your daughter, right?"
+"Heard you calling some names sometimes, in your dreams.
+Claire -- that's your daughter, right?"

 Jimmy nods, putting the food down.
 "She's only eleven.
 No, sorry, she's twelve now," he corrects himself, remembering the missing year.
 "She's young, but so clever."
 He tells Charlie, remembering all those small things Claire would do.
 "She's curious about the world.
 She loves reading stories and always asks for another when we try to send her to bed."